MarinaIvanova-1/CV/README.md

 #### Excellent communicator

 During my career in academia, I excelled at communicating my work to a wide variety of audiences.
-I have published seven research papers in leading scientific journals and have presented results of my research at an international meeting in front of 200 scientists.
+I have published seven research papers in leading scientific journals such as Nature and Scientific Advances (for full list of publications see <a href='https://scholar.google.com/citations?user=AU4kCk8AAAAJ&hl=en'> Google Scholar profile </a> ).
+I have presented results of my research at an international meeting in front of 200 scientists.
 I have routinely prepared written and oral reports summarising my findings.
 I have experience communicating complicated scientific concepts to non-scientists, and I am comfortable using whatever communication tool is necessary to convey my point.
 These skills have helped me a lot to make pairing and team projects as productive and as enjoyable as possible.